 Why are some saved and some lost?

-Exit after exit, I read the names of the towns and have my semi-mindless associations with them.
-Chappaqua, New York; Hillary and Bill Clinton, who have a home there; Pleasantville, New York, my late Aunt Dot’s late long-time companion, Jim, who had a home there; Elmsford, New York; that Persian restaurant I like.
+Exit after exit, I read the names of the towns and have semi-mindless associations.
+Chappaqua, New York; Hillary and Bill Clinton, who have a home there.
+Pleasantville, New York, where my late Aunt Dot’s late long-time companion, Jim, had a home.
+Elmsford, New York; that Persian restaurant I like.

-Usually I drive our late model Subaru Forester, but occasionally I drive the crap car: a 2001 Dodge Neon, so low-end that it actually has roll-up (with a crank) windows.
+Usually I drive the late model Subaru Forester, but occasionally I drive the crap car: a 2001 Dodge Neon, so low-end that it actually has roll-up (with a crank) windows.
 I was driving the crap car on Thursday.

 It was almost rush-hour as I approached Hartford, a time/place continuum I try hard to avoid on this commute.
 There was more traffic than I prefer, but I’d still be on the other side of Hartford before it hit full spate.
 I changed lanes to position myself for the split to 91 North, braking slightly.

 I considered for maybe 3 seconds trying to pull off on the nearest ramp and get to a service station.
-Then in far less

 I was in the right lane.
 I pulled off onto the shoulder — narrow, but wide enough — and glided to a stop.
 Safely.

 I called another friend.
-I sat in my car and waited for the tow-truck.
+I sat in my car, waited for the tow-truck.
 I was not yet shaking at my close call, though the car shook with each 18-wheeler that passed.
 I was relatively still, against the loud white noise of the non-stop traffic stream.
 I simply couldn’t believe I was fine.
 Alive, unhurt, had not hurt anyone else, had not even dented the crap car.

-What matters is, there I was, swimming — that day and the next — in astonished gratitude that my life had been spared in Hartford, Connecticut, when I heard the news of the massacre in Newtown.
-Many other lives, twenty of them the lives of six- and seven-year-olds, had not been spared.
+What matters is, there I was, swimming — that day and the next — in astonished gratitude that my life had been spared in Hartford, Connecticut.

-to get a drivers license; then document, tag and title, at each and every point of sale for a car, which is a transportation machine (though it can certainly kill you) but not for a gun, which is a killing machine (though it cannot transport you anywhere, except, possibly, to the next world).
+On one level, the “why” in the case of this slaughter must be addressed.
+Guns, and the culture of violence so prevalent and glorified in America.
+Guns and their licensing, or lack of same: I just don’t GET why you have to take a test (not only written but in an actual vehicle, with a policeman no less), to get a drivers license; then document, tag and title, at each and every point of sale, and then get insurance, for a car, which is a transportation machine (though it can certainly kill you) but not for a gun, which is a killing machine (though it cannot transport you anywhere, except, possibly, to the next world).
 Mental health care, and access to it.
 Causal factors in mental health, including funding cuts not only to clinics and veteran’s hospitals, but to programs like Head Start; nutrition and the prevalence of fast food and its effects on mental and emotional state, violence and abuse in the home, and education.

 That’s the great lesson of ecology: everything affects everything else.
-As conservationist John Muir famously said, "Pull any thread in nature and the whole unravels.”
+As conservationist John Muir is said to have stated, “Pull any thread in nature and the whole unravels.”
 Humans are part of nature.
-Pull the thread of a human action, sacred or profane, horrific or heroic, and our understanding begins to unravel, deepen, and grow forever more unanswerably perplexing… and "there but for fortune go I."
+Pull the thread of a human action, sacred or profane, horrific or heroic, and our understanding begins to unravel, growing forever more perplexing…

 Why are some saved and some lost?